rakeshsinghdhami/rakeshsinghdhami/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Rakesh+Singh+Dhami+!;" />
 </h1>

-- 🎓 I am a **Grade 12 Computer Science student at NAST (National Academy of Science and Technology)**
+- 🎓 I am a **Grade 12 Computer Science student at NAST (National Academy of Science and Technology).**
-- 💻 I have learned some basics of **HTML, CSS, C, and SQL** as part of my studies
+- 💻 I have learned some basics of **HTML, CSS, C, and SQL** as part of my studies.
-- 📚 I try to improve a little every day and gain practical experience where I can
+- 📚 I try to improve a little every day and gain practical experience where I can.
-- 🎯 My goal is to perform well in my studies and prepare for future learning opportunities
+- 🎯 My goal is to perform well in my studies and prepare for future learning opportunities.
-- 📚 You can view my school-related works on **[GitHub Repositories](https://github.com/rakeshsinghdhami?tab=repositories)**
+- 📚 You can view my school-related works on **[GitHub Repositories](https://github.com/rakeshsinghdhami?tab=repositories).**
 - 📧 You can reach me at **rakeshsinghdhamirsd@gmail.com**